JAPAN

 During the winter season, chinnuku jyushii, a version of the dish with taro is served.
 On winter solstice or “Tunjii,” the dish is called Tunjii jyushii.

-For the 2022 winter solstice on Dec.
-22, I tried my hand at cooking up some chinnuku jyushii to mark the seasonal transition.
+For the winter solstice, I tried my hand at cooking up some chinnuku jyushii to mark the seasonal transition.

 To prepare the dish, peeling the taro root skin took some time and effort.
 Wiping my hands of the taro’s gooey texture was a little annoying, but it was worth it because the recipe turned surprisingly well.
 Not really a fan of jyushii, I still couldn’t stop eating the seasoned rice.